followmyutopia/devextreme-documentation/concepts/05 Widgets/Sankey/30 Tooltips/10 Show and Hide a Tooltip.md

     </dx-sankey>

     <!--TypeScript-->
-    import { DxSankeyModule } from 'devextreme-angular';
+    import { DxSankeyModule } from "devextreme-angular";
     // ...
     export class AppComponent {
         // Shows the tooltip only when a sankey link is clicked